Unavailable This product is currently out of stock Add to Basket Just added: Qty Total Basket Adding... Thank you!

 Olivia Lee talks to paratrooper Andrew Stewart on what it’s like to prepare for the Marathon Des Sables

 The Marathon Des Sables is considered the world’s toughest footrace — equivalent to running six marathons in six days.
 It’s a race of 156 miles through the sands of the Sahara desert, where temperatures regularly reach 50°C. On top of that you have to be self-sufficient, carrying everything you need on your back.
 Even extra water is strictly rationed; those exceeding the ration receive a time penalty.
-Andrew Stewart, a paratrooper in the 3rd Battalion of the Parachute Regiment, will be taking part in this challenge in April, sponsored by Outdoorfood.
+Andrew Stewart, a paratrooper in the 3rd Battalion of the Parachute Regiment, will be taking part in this challenge in April, sponsored by Firepot.

 Why the Marathon Des Sables?